Top 10 Nutrients for Reducing High Blood Pressure

 Key Vitamin and Minerals

-Vitamin C – can lower blood pressure in several ways.
+VITAMIN C – This vitamin can lower blood pressure in several ways.
 Along with lysine and proline, Vitamin C is needed to repair atherosclerotic (hardened, plaque laden) artery tissue, thereby restoring artery flexibility.
 Vitamin C also helps regulate production of hormones that regulate blood pressure, such as adrenaline.
 In one study, individuals who consumed at least 500 mg of vitamin C daily had an average reduction in systolic blood pressure (upper number) of 9% over one month.
 According to the research of doctors Mathias Rath and the late Linus Pauling, at higher levels of 2 to 6 grams daily, along with lysine and proline, Vitamin C can help reverse arterial plaque.

-Magnesium – Taking magnesium has been shown to help lower blood pressure in several ways.
+MAGNESIUM – Taking magnesium has been shown to help lower blood pressure in several ways.
 Magnesium is necessary for relaxing the muscles.
 Since the arteries are lined with muscle cells, lack of magnesium may cause them to contract, which can in turn constrict the arteries.
 Magnesium ensures the arteries stay relaxed and dilated.

 As well, magnesium is the most important nutrient for the management of stress and anxiety.
 It is necessary for the production of important neurotransmitters (messenger molecules) in the nervous system, including acetylcholine, a neurotransmitter responsible for overall relaxation.